 In keeping with our vision of preserving Finnsheep worldwide through

 the Finnsheep's ability to penetrate a larger number of markets, we have developed unique programs designed to increase the Finnsheep's marketability.
 Our traditional registry records purebred animals from all recognized Finnsheep registries worldwide.
 Purebreds receive high quality registration papers with the IFR's unique seal.
-The IFR Breed Improvement Program allows for the addition of scrapie resistant genetics and our Recapture Program allows those with currently non-registered Finnsheep flocks to work towards the restoration of their flock's registration status.
-The IFR does not utilize an open-registry "Breed-Up" program although it recognizes that other registries may have utilized such a program in the development of the Finnsheep breed within their own region or country.
+The IFR Breed Improvement Program allows for the addition of scrapie resistant genetics and improvement in the overall quality of the breed.
+Our Recapture Program allows those with currently non-registered Finnsheep flocks to work towards the restoration of their flock's registration status.
+This process takes several years and original entrants into the program must undergo an approval process.
+The IFR does not utilize an open-registry "breed-up" program although it recognizes that other registries often do.
+We believe that simple blood percentages are not the sole criteria that should be used when developing or improving a breed.
+Careful attention to the traits and characteristics that define the breed must be carefully considered and balanced with needed adaptations to insure the breed's preservation.

 The IFR Mission Statement clearly outlines the IFR's committment to having its representatives work alongside Finnsheep breeders in a supportive manner.
 We believe that by better supporting our members, they will be able to successfully produce, market and sell their Finnsheep products in an ever expanding marketplace.
 By creating a demand for Finnsheep and Finnsheep products, the breed can be preserved for future generations.